atsign-foundation/at_widgets/at_follows_flutter/README.md

 ### Add @sign to follow
 Scan the QR code of an @sign or type the @sign to follow.

+## Getting Started

+To get started with at_follows_flutter,please see the [atsign docs](https://atsign.dev/docs/overview/).

+> To use this package you must be having a basic setup, Follow here to [get started](https://atsign.dev/docs/get-started/setup-your-env/).

+Check how to use this package in the [at_follows_flutter installation tab](https://pub.dev/packages/at_follows_flutter/install).

 ## Setup